Engadine High School

 Engadine High School (abbreviated as EHS) is a school located in Engadine, Sydney, New South Wales, Australia, on Porter Road.
-It is a co-educational high school operated by the New South Wales Department of Education with students from years 7 to 12.
+It is a co-educational high school operated by the New South Wales Department of Education, with students from years 7 to 12.
 The school was established in 1969 as a result of the growing population in the Engadine area.

 History

-Established in 1969, Engadine High School has been awarded the Director-General's Award for achievement for: Excellence in Performing Arts (2002), Consolidating a strong learning culture (2004) and Outstanding Linkages Program with Primary Schools (2006).
-In 2009 a celebration of the school's fortieth anniversary was held in the school grounds for students and locals.
+Established in 1969, Engadine High School has been awarded the Director-General's Award for achievement for: Excellence in Performing Arts (2002), Consolidating a Strong Learning Culture (2004) and Outstanding Linkages Program with Primary Schools (2006).
+In 2009, a celebration of the school's fortieth anniversary was held in the school grounds for students and locals.

-The school's original motto was "To find and not to yield", taken from the Tennyson poem "Ulysses".
-This was later changed to "Dream, Believe, Succeed".
+The school's original motto was "To find and not to yield," taken from the Tennyson poem "Ulysses."
+This was later changed to "Dream, Believe, Succeed."

-Facilities

-The school consists of four primary classroom blocks with additional buildings hosting the Library, Hall and Canteen.
-Several portable buildings are located around the school hosting additional classrooms and facilities such as the Band Room.
-The four primary blocks undergo constant improvements on a classroom basis which has in recent years included the installation of new science laboratories, new music rooms and the installation of projectors and screens in every classroom.

-Specialist class rooms include; two sewing rooms, four wood/metal work rooms, two kitchens (including one with an ‘industrial kitchen’ for HSC and VET subjects), five computer labs, several music rooms including a specialist computer lab, a band room, one dance/drama rooms and five modern science laboratories.

-From the commencement of the 2012 school year the school had full disabled access for students in wheelchairs in both the mainstream school and in the support unit.
-This has been achieved through the installation of ramps and a lift around the campus.

-Additional recent construction work has seen a garage built for the new school bus, the first in its history, along the rear of C Block.
-In 2012 as a result of constant issues the Astroturf that was briefly on the basketball courts, funded by an external grant, was pulled up and was replaced with rubber mulch.
-The main quad has also been extended to include a larger covered seating area alongside the old Year 11 and 12 Bays with the seats being provided by senior metalwork classes.